 Encourage the use of plant nutrition considerations such as the previous and anticipated crop demand for all nutrients, unique nutrient requirements of a crop and cultivar to be grown, and desired nutritional composition of the crop and cultivar to be grown in soil fertility management.
-Promote the use of cultivars that are adapted to local environmental and soil fertility conditions
+Promote the use of cultivars that are adapted to local environmental and soil fertility conditions.

-Promote the correction or management of soil conditions that prevent crop response to plant nutrient additions.
-Such conditionsc would include extreme acidity or alkalinity, excessive salts or sodium, or lack of organic matter limiting nutrient cycling.
+Promote sustainable soil management to improve crop response to plant nutrient additions.
+Conditions that prevent efficient nutrient uptake would include extreme acidity or alkalinity, excessive salts or sodium, or lack of organic matter limiting nutrient cycling.

-Establish evidence-based limits for phosphorus levels in soils above which additional phosphorus applications are prohibited or limited due to a low probability of a positive crop response and a high probability of negative environmental impacts on surface water resources.
+Establish evidence-based limits for phosphorus and nitrogen levels in soils above which additional phosphorus and nitrogen applications are prohibited or limited due to a low probability of a positive crop response and a high probability of negative environmental impacts on surface water resources.

-Develop and refine evidence-based fertilizer recommendations at the local and regional levels based on relevant soil characteristics, crops to be grown, previous crops grown, expected yield and quality, and other site-specific information to promote balanced application of plant nutrients proportional to expected crop absorption and nutrient export from the production site.
+Develop and refine recommendations for nutrient management at the local and regional levels based on relevant soil characteristics, crops to be grown, previous crops grown, expected yield and quality, and other site-specific information to promote balanced application of plant nutrients proportional to expected crop absorption and nutrient export from the production site.

 Promote the use of soil and plant tissue testing, and other means of assessing soil fertility status, as a means for farmers and farmer advisors to make fertilizer application decisions.

-Develop and refine adapted soil testing methods including local indicators of soil health in the interest of advancing the adoption and efficient use of fertilizers.
+Develop and refine adapted soil testing methods including local indicators of soil health in the interest of advancing the adoption and sustainable use of fertilizers.

-Develop and refine the use of geospatial methods and precision application equipment with the goal of advancing the efficient use of fertilizers.
+Develop and refine the use of geospatial methods and precision application equipment with the goal of advancing the sustainable use of fertilizers.

-Work with agricultural economists to defineeconomically optimum fertilizer application rates and incorporate that information into outreach and extension programs.
+Work with agricultural economists and ecosystems specialists to define sustainable fertilizer application rates and incorporate that information into outreach and extension programs.

 The fertilizer industry should:

-Encourage fertilizer recommendations that considerall nutrient requirements and that are based on site-specific information including relevant soil characteristics, crops and cultivars to be grown, previous crops grown, and expected yields, and if using soil test methods, that the methods are calibrated for the particular soil.
+Recommend fertilizers that fulfill all nutrient requirements and that are based on site-specific information including relevant soil characteristics, crops and cultivars to be grown, previous crops grown, and expected yields, and if using soil test methods, that the methods are calibrated for the particular soil.
+The enabling conditions for the optimal functioning of the fertilizer should be labeled on the product.

 Promote the application of fertilizers at the proper time and amount, as well as use of the most appropriate fertilizer source and placement in accordance with global principles of plant nutrient management such as ISFM and 4R nutrient stewardship (IPNI, 2012).

-Provide adequate training of retail sales and technical staff to promote proper soil testing and fertilizer best management practices that maximize the efficient use of plant nutrients while minimizing off-site environmental effects.
+Provide adequate training of retail sales and technical staff to promote proper soil testing and fertilizer best management practices that optimize the sustainable use of plant nutrients while ensuring minimizing on-site and off-site environmental effects.

-Develop and encourage the use of soil maps and other geospatial methods for efficient and effective use of fertilizers and identification of suitable fertilizer formulations.
+Develop and encourage the use of soil maps and other geospatial methods for sustainable use of fertilizers and identification of suitable fertilizer formulations.

-Carefully develop and evaluate fertilizer additives (for example, nitrification inhibitors, urease inhibitors, biostimulants) and market only when demonstrated to be effective in increasing fertilizer use efficiency and/or for the reduction of off-site environmental impacts.
-Continue to seek innovations in fertilizers and technologies for providing adequate plant nutrition.
+Carefully develop and evaluate fertilizer additives (for example, nitrification inhibitors, urease inhibitors, biostimulants) and market only when demonstrated to be effective in increasing fertilizer use efficiency and for the reduction of environmental impacts.
+Continue to seek innovations in fertilizers and technologies for providing adequate plant nutrition and maximizing soil health.

-Promote the correction or management of soil conditions that prevent crop response to plant nutrient additions.
-Such conditionsSuch c would include extreme acidity or alkalinity, excessive salts, carbonates or sodium, or lack of organic matter limiting nutrient cycling.
+Promote sustainable soil management to improve crop response to plant nutrient additions.
+Conditions that prevent efficient nutrient uptake would include extreme acidity or alkalinity, excessive salts, carbonates or sodium, or lack of organic matter limiting nutrient cycling.

 Fertilizer users should:

-Correct or manage soil conditions that prevent crop response to plant nutrient additions.
-Such conditionsSuch cwould include extreme acidity or alkalinity, excessive salts or sodium, or lack of organic matter limiting nutrient cycling.
+Use sustainable soil management practices to improve crop response to plant nutrient additions.
+Conditions that prevent efficient nutrient uptake would include extreme acidity or alkalinity, excessive salts or sodium, or lack of organic matter limiting nutrient cycling.